quicwg/base-drafts/draft-ietf-quic-transport.md

 This section provides an informal description of the desired security properties as an aid to implementors and to help guide protocol analysis.

-QUIC provides protection against various types of attacks, which are described in more detail by {{?RFC3552}}.
+QUIC assumes the threat model described in {{?SEC-CONS=RFC3552}} and provides protections against many of the attacks that arise from that model.

 For this purpose, attacks are divided into passive and active attacks.
 Passive attackers have the capability to read packets from the network, while active attackers also have the capability to write packets into the network.
-However, a passive attack may involve an attacker with the ability to cause a routing change or other modification in the path taken by packets that comprise a QUIC connection.
+However, a passive attack may involve an attacker with the ability to cause a routing change or other modification in the path taken by packets that comprise a connection.

-Attackers are additionally categorized as either on-path attackers or off-path attackers; see Section 3.5 of {{?RFC3552}}.
+Attackers are additionally categorized as either on-path attackers or off-path attackers; see Section 3.5 of {{?SEC-CONS}}.
 An on-path attacker can read, modify, or remove any packet it observes such that it no longer reaches its destination, while an off-path attacker observes the packets, but cannot prevent the original packet from reaching its intended destination.
 An off-path